-In respect of the PGs averment that it appears the applicant and his wife’s business Club Vaganza, was still operational after the sale of the property which is apparent from the bank statements, the applicant in his replying affidavit deny that, stating that the name “Vaganza” is used by their family in other instances also, inter alia for another account of Club Vaganza CC whose members are the applicant’s four children as well as another bank account in the name of Vaganza Investment CC which was established by two of applicant’s children.
-He furthermore explained that there is an arrangement the applicant’s children pays the rates and taxes of the couples properties in Kariba Street and Academia, for which the couple then re-imburse the children by paying the money into the account of Club Vaganza CC. . [ para 47 – 51 of answering affidavit, para 58 of applicant replying affidavit ]
+[53] The applicants in reply contended it was bare denials that the Prosecutor-General raised.
+Applicants however specifically refuted the suspicions that the applicant’s business ‘Club Vaganza’, was still operational after the sale of the property.
+The first applicant explained that the name ‘Vaganza’ is used by their family in other instances also.
+He referred to two more accounts that contain the name ‘Vaganza’ namely the account of ‘Club Vaganza CC’ wherein their four children are the members, as well as ‘Vaganza Investment CC’ which was established by two of the applicants’ children.
+The first applicant also referred to the existence of an arrangement whereby their children pay the rates and taxes of the applicant’s properties in Kariba Street and Academia, for which they then reimburse the money into the account of ‘Club Vaganza CC’.

-The Applicant furthermore explained that the payment N$ 2 900 000-during September 2017 was a loan to the Point Break Chief Executive Officer, who is the adopted child of the applicant and his wife.( No confirmatory affidavits from this person. )
+[54] In addition, the first applicant gave an explanation with regard to the N$ 2 900 000 allegation of an investment with Point Break during 2017.
+The explanation given was that it was a loan to the Chief Executive Officer of Point Break, who is the adopted child of the applicants and who used the funds to buy shares in Point Break and for a property development project in northern Namibia.
+The applicant has not given any further details regarding this loan, for example the terms or dates of repayment.